zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 How does the Blessed One regard the naked eye as having eyes?
 There are five colors in the eyes of the Lord: cyan, yellow, red, black, and white.
-[World Zun’s eye hairs] The eye hairs are blue, extremely blue, correct, beautiful, and equivalent to flax (Sri Lanka version), and the others are yellow, extremely yellow, golden, and correct.
+[World Zun's eye hairs] The eye hairs are blue, extremely blue, correct, beautiful, and equivalent to flax (Sri Lanka version), and the others are yellow, extremely yellow, golden, and correct.
 Beautiful, beautiful, equal to the flower of the winged tree.
 The two eyes of the Blessed One are red, extremely red, straight,